nathanielxd/lightweightvocabulary/README.md

 ### Built with Flutter <3

-If you love my app, please download it, give me a feedback and buy the ad-free version.
+If you love my app, please download it, give me a feedback or buy the ad-free version.
 Or just compile it from here.
 Thanks!!